 Our partnership with Muslim AIDS Program (MAP) allows us to do more to reach the community and educate beneficiaries about HIV/AIDS and related issues.

 Last year (2015) we distributed more than 2000 sandwiches to pensioners standing in line at the SASSA office in Gugulethu.
 In Ramadaan we distributed 600 litres of food and soup to mainly children in the Heideveld community.
 We further distributed 1000 kiddies goodie boxes to communities in Delft, Mitchells Plain, Heideveld, Gugulethu and Heinz Park.

 For Madiba day , we distributed kiddies goodie boxes to the children at Litha Primary school in Gugulethu.
 We were deeply inspired by the Management and staff who make a tremendous difference in the life of the underprivileged learners.

-We have partnered with the TLC Hyde Park College to further our advocacy work with youth.
+We partnered with the TLC Hyde Park College to further our advocacy work with youth.
 We run two weekly sessions and have developed a lifeskills syllabus in-line with advocating a world free of gender based violence as well as encouraging a healthy sense of self.